hwclondon/hwclondon.github.io/src/site/index.md

 ## Join us at our weekly online meetup

-_Whilst we're unable to meetup in-person due to the ongoing Covid-19 pandemic, we're running our meetup online bi-weekly over Zoom.
+_The HWC London / Europe meetup is now hosted online.
 We're open to anyone who'd like to join us anywhere in Europe and beyond from 18:00 to 20:00 (British Summer Time)._

 Finish that blog post you've been working on.
 Demos of personal websites and technology.
 Discussion around the independent web.
 Join a community with like-minded interests.
 Bring friends that want a personal site!